-Make your way through the small arch and you’ll find – set within the same square -Palácio da Cidadela de Cascais and Cidadela Art District which is part of the beautiful 5-star hotel Pestana Cidadela Cascais.
+Make your way through the small arch, and you’ll find – set within the same square -Palácio da Cidadela de Cascais and Cidadela Art District which is part of the beautiful 5-star hotel Pestana Cidadela Cascais.

 We loved the ultra-modern art district surrounded by its bright white walls where different sculptures were scattered around the plaza.
 The Art District compromises six galleries including six Open Studios where artists can express themselves.

-Devote your time to visiting Cascais Fortress, Citadel Cascais, which is a substantial historical landmark with impressive defence tower.
+Devote your time to visiting Cascais Fortress, Citadel Cascais, which is a substantial historic landmark with an impressive defence tower.
 In the 19th century, the original fortress was remodelled to a summer residence for King Luis I and his family.
 You can see the private bedroom, living quarters and the reception areas for a small fee.

 #2.
 Be amazed by Boca do Inferno (Hell’s Mouth)

 Boca do Inferno is a collapsed cave that has left a sea arch situated just 2 kilometres north of Cascais town.
 Standing at the water’s edge, there’s very little doubt that this stretch of coast is a spectacular natural phenomenon eroded by the restless pounding of the sea and appreciated by the steady stream of visitors.